With Election Day near, local organizers see big potential for Latino turnout

 “People want to feel like their vote is going to matter,” he said.
 “And we can tell them these are the different ways that your vote is going to matter”

-It can be difficult to know exactly who will show up at the polls said California State University, Bakersfield Political Science Professor Mark Martinez, especially without polling data.
+It can be difficult to know exactly who will show up at the polls, said Cal State Bakersfield political science professor Mark Martinez, especially without polling data.

 “You can always see that from independent groups,” he said.
 “They’ll have nice stories, but that doesn’t necessarily translate into voter turnout.”